 Best for Winter

-- Elastic fabric offers flexible fit.
+- Elastic fabric offers a flexible fit.

-- V-neck makes nursing simple.
+- Open-side design makes nursing simple.

 - The top overlap flap tends to fall on babies.